Above photo: Asha Santee's research, ASCENTROIX

-Later this month, artists who received a 2020–21 Wherewithal Research Grant will share where their inquiries have taken them.
-These 15-minute virtual presentations will take place over two nights, the first on Thursday, June 17 and the second on Thursday, June 24, both from 6–8 pm EDT.
+Artists who received a 2020–21 Wherewithal Research Grant share where their inquiries took them.
+These virtual presentations took place over two nights, on Thursday, June 17 and Thursday, June 24, 2021.

 The twelve artists and collectives, each of whom received $5,000, are: Sobia Ahmad, CONTROL-ALT-DELETE, Ayana Zaire Cotton, janet e. dandridge, Jeremiah Edwards & Jeremiah Long, Curry Hackett, Michelle Lisa Herman, MJ Neuberger & Susan Main, Mojdeh Rezaeipour, Asha Adia Santee, Jessica Valoris, and Monsieur Zohore.
 Their research covers such wide-ranging subjects as ancestral memory, abolitionist technology, socio-ecological relationships, and the resurrection of now-forgotten performances.